microvm/microvm-spec/uvm-client-interface.rst

 the concrete API in high-level languages) of particular µVM implementations may vary.

+To reduce confusion, in this article, "message" means a message sent from the client to the µVM. "call-back" means a message sent from the µVM to the client.
+Both are synchronous, means the caller should wait for the callee to finish, unless explicitly specified as "asynchronous".

+How to register those call-backs is implementation-specific.
+How messages and call-backs are represented is implementation-specific.
+How parameters and return values are represented is implementation-specific.

+NOTE: They may be represented as classes, objects, methods, delegates, events, signals, interfaces, actor messages, functions and so on, depending on whether the implementation uses object-oriented, actor-based, functional, procedural or other kinds of programming languages.

+A "handle" is something that the client can use to refer to some object in the µVM.
+This can be implemented in whatever way convenient to the implementation.

 Start-up
 ========

 How to start a µVM and/or a client is implementation-specific.

-In the beginning, there are no µVM stacks and no µVM threads in the µVM.
+In the beginning, whether there are existing types, signatures, constants, global values or functions already defined or declared, or µVM stacks or no µVM threads already created is implementation-specific.

 µVM IR Code Loading
 ===================

 µVM IR code is provided by the client.
-It is delivered in the unit of a bundle.
+It is delivered in the unit of bundles.
 A bundle consists of many type definitions, function signature definitions, constant definitions, global data definitions, function declarations and function definitions, which are collectively called top-level definitions.
 See